Milk-Drinker01/Dissonance-Netick/README.md

 - [Dissonance voice chat](https://assetstore.unity.com/packages/tools/audio/dissonance-voice-chat-70078)

 ## How to use:
+- Check the Sandbox prefab included in the demo scene for help with setup.
-- Add the "dissonance comms" component to your network sandbox prefab
+- Add the "Dissonance Comms" component to your network sandbox prefab.
+Disable it.
-- Add the "NetickCommsNetwork" component to your network sandbox prefab. this will also automatically add the "NetickCommsNetworkBase" component to your sandbox prefab.
+- Add the "NetickCommsNetwork" component to your network sandbox prefab.
+This will also automatically add the "NetickCommsNetworkBase" component to your sandbox prefab.
-- Add the "voice receipt trigger" and "voice broadcast trigger" components to your network sandbox prefab, and set the desired chat room
+- Global Voice Chat: Add the "Voice receipt trigger" and "Voice broadcast trigger" components to your network sandbox prefab.
+Disable both of these components.
+Set the desired chat room
+- Proximity Voice Chat: Add the Voice Proximty Broadcast and receipt triggers to your sandbox prefab.
+Disable both of these components. set the desired chat room.

 ## Demo Scene:
 - Hold V to transmit Proximity voice chat